Your mattress may be the cause of your back pain…

 Buying a new mattress

-Take time to choose one you like.
-Buy a complete bed set – not just the mattress.
-Always test the mattress out; remember that your body should be able to relax with your spine in its natural curve, otherwise your muscles tighten more and you can wake up feeling stiff and sore.
+Buy a complete bed set – not just the mattress – and always test the mattress out for at least five minutes; remember that your body should be able to relax with your spine in its natural curve, otherwise your muscles tighten more and you can wake up feeling stiff and sore.

 Firm is not always best